xieweiAlex/English_Learning/words/2023/words-Jan.md

+Although it was off season, the hotel was fully occupied.
+how am I preparing in the off season for what's to come.

+The Stoics studied both the patterns of human existence AND practiced premeditatio malorum—meditating on all possible and **improbable** outcomes.

-Nice little clank form the metal card.
+Nice little **clank** form the metal card.
-This is subject to change.
+This is **subject to change**.

-There are no glib answers because no answers apply to everybody.
+There are no **glib** answers because no answers apply to everybody.
 These kinds of questions ultimately do have answers, but they have personal answers.
 I think the neutral state is actually a perfection state.
 One can be very happy as long as one isn’t too caught up in their own head.
 [4] self-actualize.